minghao-wu/minghao-wu.github.io/_publications/cikm-locweb2014.md

 date: 2014-11
 venue: 'Proceedings of The 4th International Workshop on Location and the Web (LocWeb 2014)'
 paperurl: 'https://dl.acm.org/citation.cfm?id=2664426'
-citation: 'Fei Liu, Maria Vasardani and Timothy Baldwin (2014) Automatic Identification of Locative Expressions from Social Media Text: A Comparative Analysis, In <i>Proceedings of The 4th International Workshop on Location and the Web (LocWeb 2014)</i>, Shanghai, China, pp. 9–16.'
+citation: 'Fei Liu, Maria Vasardani and Timothy Baldwin (2014) Automatic Identification of Locative Expressions from Social Media Text: A Comparative Analysis, In Proceedings of The 4th International Workshop on Location and the Web (LocWeb 2014), Shanghai, China, pp. 9–16.'
 ---

 Fei Liu, Maria Vasardani and Timothy Baldwin (2014) [Automatic Identification of Locative Expressions from Social Media Text: A Comparative Analysis](http://liufly.github.io/files/papers/cikm-locweb2014.pdf), In <i>Proceedings of The 4th International Workshop on Location and the Web (LocWeb 2014)</i>, Shanghai, China, pp. 9–16.